dotnet/runtime/src/tools/linker/docs/error-codes.md

 #### `IL2049`: Unrecognized internal attribute 'attribute'

 - The internal attribute name 'attribute' being used in the xml is not supported by the linker, check the spelling and the supported internal attributes.

+#### `IL2050`: Correctness of COM interop cannot be guaranteed

+- P/invoke method 'method' declares a parameter with COM marshalling.
+Correctness of COM interop cannot be guaranteed after trimming.
+Interfaces and interface members might be removed.